- 1 celeriac, peeled and chopped

 - 1 clove of garlic, finely chopped

-- Handful of parsley leaves, chopped
+- A handful of parsley leaves, chopped

-- Handful of blackberries, washed
+- A handful of blackberries, washed

 Heat the oven to 200C.
 To make the celeriac puree, put the celeriac into a pan and just cover with water.
 Add 1 tsp salt and bring to the boil, then reduce the heat to a simmer and cook for 12-15 mins, until the celeriac is fork tender.
 Drain any excess water then place in a blender with a large knob of butter.
 Season with salt and pepper and some grated horseradish and blitz until creamy.
 Transfer to a bowl, cover with foil to keep warm.

 Using a fork, gently pull the elderberries off their fine stalks into a bowl.
 Heat 1 tbsp olive oil and a good knob of butter over a medium heat and add the bay and thyme, followed by the chopped shallot and a pinch of salt.
 Cook, stirring, for a few minutes until the shallot is translucent, then add the elderberries and cook for a few more minutes, until the berries are starting to break down.
 Add the madeira and cook off for 2 mins, then add the beef stock and stir.
 Reduce a little more while you cook the venison, then remove from the heat.

 Season the venison with sea salt on both sides.
 Heat a little rapeseed oil in a heavy-bottomed skillet or frying pan until stinking hot, then add the venison and cook for 2-3 mins, until a caramelised crust has formed on the underside.
 Flip it over and cook for another 2 mins, then seal any edges that haven’t had contact with the pan.
 Place on a baking sheet and put in the oven for 3-5 mins, depending on how rare you like it.
 Rest for at least 5 mins, while you cook the mushrooms.